-Staff can guide you through your project and teach you how to use the latest technology, whether you are creating a PowerPoint presentation or creating a corpus of data for text mining.
+Members of the Digital Scholarship Team can guide you through your project and teach you how to use the latest technology, whether you are creating a PowerPoint presentation or creating a corpus of data for text mining.
 You will walk away with a completed project and the skills to do it again.

 Awards are made to support the expenses arising from innovative scholarly or creative projects that meet the Freedman Fellows criteria.
 The required budget should clearly state how you will use funds to carry out the the project and reach its goals.
-Funds may not be used for purchasing a teaching release, equipment, or supporting travel.
+The Digital Scholarship Team will work with you to create a project budget.

 Funds may not be used for a teaching release, equipment, or travel.